Cuselmusel/swc-unistuttgart-191122/README.md

 # swc-unistuttgart-191122
 swc workshop @ UniStuttgart

-We are learning git and Github, this repo contains the work of the workshop.
+We are learning git and Github

+A new line is added